VCU Department of Radiology History

 1854: The General Assembly granted the Richmond Department of Medicine at Hampden-Sydney College an independent charter to become the Medical College of Virginia (MCV) and, by 1860, a state institution.

 1898: Ennion G. Williams, M.D. began his career at MCV as a radiologist, purchasing a Heinz coil machine with money left him by a former family slave, Frances Richardson.
-This machine was installed only three years after Wilhelm Röntgen’s invention of the x-ray.
+This machine was installed only three years after Wilhelm Röntgen’s discovery of the x-ray.
 Williams also introduced radium to Richmond, Virginia.

 Like many pioneers in radiology, Ennion G. Williams, M.D. burned his hands and had to give up his work.
 However, he discovered a high rate of tuberculosis in chest x-rays and turned to public health.
 He helped establish the City of Richmond Health Department, and Allen W. Freeman, M.D. became its medical inspector.
 In two years, water purification and extended sewers eliminated typhoid.
 In ten years, the average lifespan in Richmond went from 35 to 45 years.
 Williams became Virginia's first health commissioner and won national recognition for improvements in sanitation, for control of malaria and typhoid, and for preventing the spread of tuberculosis.
 (Source: VCU Magazine, Fall 1986).